rgaiacs/rse-podman-tutorial/source/k8s-port.rst

 Pod and Port
 ============

-Normally, we want to access the program running on the container.
+Normally, we want to access the program running on the container from the host.

 .. mermaid::
    :align: center